rootwork/rootwork.org/README.md

   if necessary (cf. https://github.com/gohugoio/hugo/issues/448 )
 - Create the necessary Markdown file, with sane defaults, at the appropriate directory/file location
-- Open the file in Sublime
+- Open the file in your text editor

 It does much more than just `hugo new ...`.